 There are fourteen federal agencies located in the County, with most of them focused on research and development.
 These agencies attract technology companies as partners/contractors for their operations.
 The NASA Goddard Space Flight Center, the USDA Beltsville Agricultural Research Center, USDA-APHIS, the Army Research Laboratory, the Institute for Defense Analysis, the Internal Revenue Service, and the U.S. Census Bureau Supercomputer Center support the local technology business base.
-The University of Maryland at College Park has continuing construction of facilities, some identified for national security- related information technology tenants, on its 124-acre Enterprise Campus research park.
+The University of Maryland at College Park has continuing construction of facilities, some identified for national security-related information technology tenants, on its 150-acre Discovery District.